 VLOOKUP with numbers and text

-If you can't be certain when you'll have numbers and when you'll have text, you can cater to both options by wrapping VLOOKUP in IFERROR and writing a formula that handles both cases:
+If you can't be certain when you'll have numbers and when you'll have text, you can cater to both by wrapping VLOOKUP in the IFERROR function and using a formula that handles both cases:

-Here, we first try a straight VLOOKUP formula that assumes both lookup value and the first column in the tables are numbers.
-If that throws and error, we try again with the revised formula.
-If that fails, VLOOKUP will return the #N/A error.
+Here, we first try a normal VLOOKUP formula that assumes both lookup value and the first column in the tables are numbers.
+If that throws an error, we try again with the revised formula above.
+If that formula also fails, VLOOKUP will return an #N/A error as always.